distributed-system-analysis/pbench/docs/API/V1/server_config.md

 ## Response headers

 `content-type: application/json` \
-The response body is a serialized JSON object with information about the selected server configuration settings.
+The response body is a serialized JSON object with the selected server configuration settings.

 ## Response status